 Perhaps, but in all of our bargain hunting, it may pay off to call a real live travel agent.
 There are several reasons for this.
 You’ll rarely have to pay a fee for the service, and an experienced agent can save you time, help you avoid vacation disasters, and access deals you couldn’t get on your own.

-“It’s like standing out in the rain pumping your own gas at $3.89 a gallon when you could have an attendant pump it for $3.89 a gallon,” explained my frugal friend, Julie Sturgeon, who’s an Indianapolis-based travel agent and the owner of Curing Cold Feet travel agency.
+“It’s like standing out in the rain pumping your own gas at $3.89 a gallon when you could have an attendant pump it for $3.89 a gallon,” explained my frugal friend, Julie Sturgeon, who spent years as an Indianapolis-based travel agent and the owner of Curing Cold Feet travel agency.

-She told me travel agents have access to the same deals you or I could find, and sometimes they can get agent-only deals or specially negotiated rates. ”For instance, if you call a popular cruise line and ask for their best deal on a cabin for a sailing next February, the rep will quote you the lowest price she has,” Julie told me.
+She told me travel agents have access to the same good deals we can find, so there’s every likelihood that they’ll be able to meet or beat the online prices.
+Sometimes they can get even better agent-only deals or specially negotiated rates.
+“For instance, if you call a popular cruise line and ask for their best deal on a cabin for a sailing next February, the rep will quote you the lowest price she has,” Julie told me.
 “But an agent can go online and book that same sailing and same cabin at a lower early bird rate that the reps aren’t allowed to use.”

 Julie also emphasized the level of service agents can provide.
 “Should a volcano erupt and leave you stranded in Europe, they know where your hotel is and can contact you with new flight information.
 For that matter, they have control of your record and can automatically rebook you on another flight,” she told me.
 “Places like discount travel websites don’t offer that level of service.
 And remember, you aren’t paying a dime more for this.”